igrek51/nuclear/docs/quick-start.md

 When you are writing function for your action and you need to access some of the variables (flags, parameters, arguments, etc.), just simply add a parameter to the function with a name same as the variable you need.
-Then, the proper value will be parsed and injected by `cliglue`.
+Then, the proper value will be parsed and injected by `nuclear`.